<< <%SKIN-STRTRANS-SYNTOC%> >>

 There are several training videos on Mail Merge letters and receipts on the Demos and Samples web page, if you would prefer to see these features demonstrated live, rather than reading about them.

-Whether or not you check that checkbox, you can always reprint receipts that were generated using the Receipt menu options by using the Letters menu options.
-But if you do check that checkbox, the normal receipt generation using all Receipt menu options, like Receipt à Current Donor Original and Receipt à All Donors, will use the mail-merge version of the receipt.
+After checking that checkbox, the normal receipt generation using all Receipt menu options, like Receipt ⇒ Current Donor Original and Receipt ⇒ All Donors, will use the mail-merge version of the receipt.
 And you can edit the mail merge receipt template with buttons on that same Receipt Options window.